TobiasRubel/TREE-TMC/README.md

         implemented for testing purposes.
         -x 0: run efficient algorithm (default)
         -x 1: run naive algorithm
-        -x 2: write weighted quartets so that they given as input to wQMC; see "<input file>.weighted_quartets" and "<input file>.taxon_name_map"
+        -x 2: also write weighted quartets so they given as input to wQMC; see "<input file>.weighted_quartets" and "<input file>.taxon_name_map"
         -x 3: verify that the naive and efficient algorithms produce equivalent quartet graphs for all subproblems [(-v|--verbose) <verbose mode>]
-        -v 0: outputs no subproblem information (default) -v 1: outputs CSV with subproblem information (subproblem ID, parent problem ID, depth of recursion, number of taxa in subproblem, number of artificial taxa in the subproblem) -v 2: also outputs subproblem trees in newick format -v 3: also outputs subproblem quartet graphs in phylip matrix format
+        -v 0: write no subproblem information (default) -v 1: write CSV with subproblem information (subproblem ID, parent problem ID, depth of recursion, number of taxa in subproblem, number of artificial taxa in the subproblem) -v 2: also write subproblem trees in newick format -v 3: also write subproblem quartet graphs in phylip matrix format

 Contact: Yunheng Han (yhhan@umd.edu) or Erin Molloy (ekmolloy@umd.edu)